AkindeKadjo/White_Wine_Quality/README.md

 ## Methods Used
 The language used for this Project is Python in a Collaboratory environment.
 Data cleaning protocol consisted of checking for duplicate (then removing them), checking for the presence of missing data, and fixing inconsistent data by removing significant outliers (data points outside of five time the standard deviation).
 Scikit libraries were used for machine learning.
-The nature of the target column, being the quality metrics, were both discrete and ordinal which allowed the pursuit of predicting those metrics using either a regression method or a classification method.
+The nature of the target column, being the quality metrics, was both discrete and ordinal which allowed the pursuit of predicting those ratings using either a regression method or a classification method.
 Both avenues were explored.
 The methods of choice were RandomForestRegressor, XGBRegressor, RandomForestClassifier and XGBClassifier both with and without PCA.
 Tuning was applied as needed.

 ## Results and Interpretation

-A glance at the data distribution shows us that is overwhelmingly composed of wine quality metrics #5, #6, and #7 with very few #3, #4, #8, and #9.
+A glance at the data distribution shows us that it is overwhelmingly composed of wine quality rating #5, #6, and #7 with very few #3, #4, #8, and #9.

 ![image](https://user-images.githubusercontent.com/111167621/196871444-d4d6cc63-61e3-4e07-9dfb-cb67f111372a.png)

 >
-How do the metrics fare as a function of their chemical compositions?
+How do the ratings fare as a function of their chemical compositions?
 No clear trends could be drawn when it came to volatile acidity, citric acid, residual sugar, free sulfur dioxide.
 A somewhat of a positive correlation is observed with pH, sulphates and alcohol with few exceptions.
 On the other end, Fixed acidity, chlorides, total sulfur dioxide had a negative correlation with as well few exceptions.

 ![image](https://user-images.githubusercontent.com/111167621/196871614-4c9250a5-51a6-474d-84b9-17e84c53b238.png)